eosnetworkfoundation/docs/docs/20_smart-contracts/40_guides/10_create_smart_contracts_guide.md

 ## Authorization

-When a user or contract attempts to perform an action, the action can be validated by the EOS blockchain software.
-This validation process includes checking that the user or contract has the necessary permissions to perform the action.
-Permissions are granted through authorization, which involves associating a particular account or contract with a specific permission level.
+When a user or contract attempts to send an action, the action can be validated by the EOS blockchain software.
+This validation process includes checking that the user or contract has the authorization to perform the action.

 The `hello` contract does not perform any authorization checks.
-Any account could send any of its actions to the blockchain and they would be executed.
+Any account could send any of the 'hello' contract's actions to the blockchain and they would be executed.

 Send `hi` action and sign it with the `hello@active` private key succeeds: